 ...Where History Meets The Arts and Hospitality

-After the Reconquest of Granada in 1492, the Albayzin remained the last bastion of the Moors.
-During the 16th century, the new rulers and their followers strove to Christianize the area.
+Up until the re-conquest of Granada in 1492, the Albayzin and the Alhambra Palace remained the last bastion of the Moors.
+During the 16th century, the new rulers and their followers strove to convert Granada to Christianity.
 Churches were built to replace the many Mosques, religious orders were founded and the Christian nobility of Granada built their residences along the banks of the River Darro.
-Our hotel is one of the homes that once belonged to the nobility of 16th century.
+Our hotel is one of the homes that once belonged to the this 16th century nobility.

-Mysteriously, there were no further records of the house discovered until the beginning of 20th century, when the building was purchased by an antiques dealer named Nicolas Fajardo Arcos.
-His son, Nicolas Fajardo Vilchez commissioned the magnificent fresco painting adorning the hotel's façade.
+Mysteriously, there were no further records of the house until the beginning of 20th century, when the building was purchased by an antiques dealer named Nicolás Fajardo Arcos.
+His son, Nicolás Fajardo Vilchez commissioned the magnificent fresco painting adorning the hotel's façade.
 The central theme portrays Mithra, mythological angelic divinity and 'all seeing protector of truth and the waters'.

-Nicolás Fajardo established an antique shop in our building in 1920, which closed at the beginning of Spanish Civil War in 1936.
-The noble house was abandoned until in the 1940’s when the Casa de Muebles Bonal, a beautiful furniture store, was established on the ground floor.
+Nicolás Fajardo established an antique shop in our building in 1920, which was forced to close at the beginning of Spanish Civil War in 1936.
+This noble house in Granada was then abandoned until in the 1940s when the Casa de Muebles Bonal, a beautiful furniture store, was established on the ground floor.

-Until the 1990's, the building saw the comings and goings of many residents, and sadly fell into a state of disrepair.
-Fortunately, in 2001, this beautiful mansion was lovingly and carefully restored to it's former glory and became Hotel El Ladron de Agua - The Arts Hotel.
+The building saw the comings and goings of many residents up until the 1990s when it sadly fell into a state of disrepair.
+Fortunately, in 2001, this beautiful mansion was lovingly and carefully restored to its former glory and became Hotel El Ladron de Agua - The Arts Hotel.

 Our Arts and Hospitality...